 - Bernardine Dohrnlongtime activist for peace, racial justice and children’s rights.
 She is a former law professor at Northwestern Law School.

-- Bill Ayerslongtime activist, retired education professor and author of many books, including Teaching Toward Freedom: Moral Commitment and Ethical Action in the Classroom and Fugitive Days: A Memoir.
+- William Ayerslongtime activist, retired education professor and author of many books, including Teaching Toward Freedom: Moral Commitment and Ethical Action in the Classroom and Fugitive Days: A Memoir.
 His latest is titled Demand the Impossible!
 A Radical Manifesto.

 - Bobby Sealethe original 1966 founding chairman and national organizer of the Black Panther Party.